Didas-git/lilybird/packages/docs/src/content/docs/guides/creating-handler.md

 ---
-title: Creating A Simple Handler
+title: Creating a Simple Handler
 description: Learn how to create a simple handler with Lilybird.
 ---